BasicOS

 I. Basics

-2. Without reading the slides, are you able to cite the three default streams of a Linux process?
+2. Without reading the slides, are you able to list the three default streams of a Linux process?

 3. Reproduce all commands given in the lecture.
-When a "cmd" is given, imagine a concrete command that could be used instead of "cmd".
-Find at least, for each "cmd" of the slides, one concrete command that works and one that fails.
+When a cmd is given, imagine a concrete command that could be used instead of cmd.
+For each cmd of the slides find at least one concrete command that works and one that fails.

-4. Write a short C program that generates an error, and thats prints to stderr a text corresponding to this error.
-Compile, start your program with a redirection of error stream to a file.
-Do you see the expected error message in this file once the program has executed?
+4. Write a short C program that causes an error, and thats prints to stderr a text corresponding to this error.
+Compile and run your program with a redirection of the error stream to a file.
+Check that the file contains the expected error message.

 II.
 Memory of processes

-1. Create a file with the following code (name it: proc1.c):
+1. Create a file named proc1.c with the following code:

 int computeRandom( int maxValue ) {